-- Draft a notice of intent to organize a new club/organization and advertised it campus-wide.
+- Draft a notice of intent to organize a new club/organization and advertise it campus-wide.

-- Create a flyer or brochure or another form of marketing material that speculates interest.
+- Create a flier or brochure or another form of marketing material that speculates interest.

 - Secure a table at Club Day through Student Government, and pick a date for the organizational meetings.